Well...it is.

 The path of least resistance is one our brain is more than happy to choose, which is why default choices are always so appealing.
+This is one of the first biases that show up when making decisions.

 - Ambiguity effect: Unclear or partial information pushes us toward the "tried and true."
 Decision-making often defaults to low-risk, loss-averse options because the unknown feels dangerous.